Latchford, Ontario: Transportation

 Latchford has good road links because of Ontario Highway 11, which is part of the Trans-Canada Highway as it passes through the town.
 Ontario Northland offers a twice-daily bus service north towards Cochrane and south towards North Bay.

 Bridges

 The Sgt.
 Aubrey Cosens VC Memorial Bridge, which carries Ontario Highway 11, is the town's most recognized symbol.
 It was named after a World War II recipient of the Victoria Cross from Latchford.
 The bridge failed on a cold day in 2003, but was repaired and is again in service.
-Latchford is also home to the world's shortest covered bridge.